The Difference Between Passive vs Active Portfolio Management

 Infrequent trading tends to minimize portfolio expenses

 Active management sounds good because it might give you more money in the end and lets you make specific choices.
-However, Passive management is simpler, cheaper, and you just follow the market - if in the long term the market grows (which we mostly expect it to), then passive management will also give good returns.
-The decision between the 2, depends on how much risk you're comfortable with, what you want to achieve, and if you think active or passive strategies work better.
+However, passive portfolio strategy is simpler, cheaper, and you just follow the market - if in the long term the market grows (which we mostly expect it to), then passive portfolio strategy will also give good returns.
+Understanding the difference between active and passive portfolio management can help you decide between the 2.
+Ultimately it will depend on how much risk you're comfortable with, what you want to achieve, and if you think active or passive portfolio strategy work better.

 Factors to Consider in Choosing Between Passive and Active Management